- Search The Registry

 - My Account

-*Ralph J. Bunche was born on this date in1904; he was a Black scholar and diplomat, known for his work in the United Nations and the first Black to win a Nobel Peace Prize.
+*Ralph J. Bunche was born on this date in1904; he was a Black scholar and diplomat, known for his work in the United Nations.

 He was born in Detroit, Michigan.
 He graduated from the University of California at Los Angeles (UCLA) in 1927 and earned a doctorate in government and international relations from Harvard University in 1934.
 He taught political science at Howard University, while completing his doctorate work at Harvard.
 From 1938 until 1940, he worked with the Swedish sociologist Gunnar Myrdal on a classical study of Blacks that resulted in Myrdal's 1944 book, An American Dilemma: The Negro Problem and American Democracy.